ProteusMRIgHIFU/AtlasesFUS/README.md

 # Licensing

-The code provided in the [notebook]("Atlases/Tools for Atlas preparation/Convert Atlases for Stereotactic navigation.ipynb") is distributed under the 3-clause BSD license, see notebook for license. **This license does not extend to the atlas data itself (read above)**
+The code provided in the  notebook `Atlases/Tools for Atlas preparation/Convert Atlases for Stereotactic navigation.ipynb` is distributed under the 3-clause BSD license, see notebook for license. **This license does not extend to the atlas data itself (read above)**

-The [svgscale]("Atlases/Tools for Atlas preparation/svgscale") script is provided under the [GNU General Public License v3.0](https://github.com/numixproject/numix-tools/blob/master/LICENSE)
+The `svgscale` `Atlases/Tools for Atlas preparation/svgscale` script is provided under the [GNU General Public License v3.0](https://github.com/numixproject/numix-tools/blob/master/LICENSE)

 The Walxhom rat atlas (according to [Scalable Brain Atlas](https://scalablebrainatlas.incf.org)) is distributed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/)